profsmith89/ctps/_sources/chap02.md

                 looking_for_open_quote = False
 ```

+## Indexing and slicing

-**Indexing and slicing.** I left the comment "do some work" in the pseudocode because transitioning on seeing a double quote is not all the work we need to do.
+I left the comment "do some work" in the pseudocode because transitioning on seeing a double quote is not all the work we need to do.
 To capture and print each line of dialogue from the story, we need to capture the characters we read from an opening double quote until its matching ending one.
 Python makes this easy with a couple other common operations on sequences.

 Specifically, all Python sequence types permit us to identify a sequence item by its index and to slice a subsequence from a larger sequence by using two indices.
 Let's look at this using line 8 of the file `CatInTheHat.txt`, which reads '`And I said, "How I wish`'.